dwbowman1992/ESG/README.md

 # ESG
 Embedded Sound GUI for Third Ear Project

-GUI Installation
+GUI Installation--
 git clone https://github.com/dwbowman1992/ESG.git
 cd ESG
+git checkout development
 npm install
 npm start

---localhost:8080 is where the application is served
+localhost:8080 is where the application is served

-For Development----
+For Development--
 git checkout development
 git checkout -b {YourBranchName}

--- commit changes
+commit changes--
 git commit -am "Some commit message"

--- pushing changes
+pushing changes--
 git push origin {YourBranchName}

 DO NOT push to Development.
 Go to the repository on github and create a pull request.